 Another common expression that means ‘I don’t understand’ is no comprendo.
 Depending on the Spanish-speaking country you’re in, ‘no comprendo’ can be slightly more formal than ‘no entiendo’.
 However, this is still a very popular expression that you can use in all contexts.

-Here is a basic phrase structure and some examples that you can use:
+Here is a basic phrase structure and some examples that you can use.
+Notice that you can conjugate comprender to express when or who doesn’t understand something:

 No + [comprender conjugated] + [complement]